TeamCodeStream/codestream-guide/docs/src/gettingStarted/what-is-codestream.md

 For most development teams, the final step in the development process is a pull request.
-Even if your team has decided to use CodeStream's [feedback requests](feedback-requests) as a replacement for, and not just a precursor to, your end-of-cycle PR-based code reviews, CodeStream allows you to keep all of that workflow right in your IDE.
+Even if your team has decided to use CodeStream's [feedback requests](../workflow/feedback-requests) as a replacement for, and not just a precursor to, your end-of-cycle PR-based code reviews, CodeStream allows you to keep all of that workflow right in your IDE.
 You can create pull requests, and review pull requests, right inside your IDE.